3DSIM/scantest/README.md

 A simple, responsive (a word which here means 'snappy') test runner.
 Like GoConvey, but smarter about what package to run, and with a much simpler interface, and at a fraction of the LOC.

+All credit goes to smartystreets for creating the original version of this library.

 ## Features

 - Runs `make` or `go test` or any command you supply whenever a .go file in any package under the current directory changes.